gr3m0c/gr3m0c.github.io/_posts/2022-04-02-shibboleth.md

 ERROR 2013 (HY000): Lost connection to MySQL server during query
 ```

-This results in a reverse shell on our listener as root and we can add the flag to our connection.
+This results in a reverse shell on our listener as root and we can add the flag to our collection.

 ```
 $ nc -lnvp 7575